HydroModPy/HydroModPy/validation_cases/README.md

 - shared across `modflownwt`, `modflow6`, and the in-house `boussinesq` backend where the benchmark physics remains defensible.

+Numerical exploratory cases that are intentionally not part of the analytical batch inventory live under `validation_cases/numerical/`.
+They are used for controlled solver-to-solver comparisons when no clean analytical reference is available.

 One helper module, `analytical/transient/linearized_unconfined_1d.py`, is module-only and exists to share analytical formulas across transient cases.